 Nudibranch

-There are many different types on Zanzibar including the famous Spanish Dancer which if your lucky you can find dancing (swimming) during one of our night dives.
+There are many types on Zanzibar, including the famous Spanish Dancer, which if you’re lucky you can find dancing (swimming) during one of our night dives.

 Octopus

-They can observe, learn and even solve problems.
-They have been seen to remove a plug or unscrew a lid in order to retrieve prey from a container.
+Octopus can observe, learn and even solve problems.
+They have been seen removing a plug or unscrewing a lid in order to retrieve prey from a container.

 Octopus are common on all our dive sites, especially on night dives as they are out hunting.